 The tricksy but relatively undemanding plot is fun, but the movie runs out of momentum, stretched as it is over two hours and stuffed with unconvincing, by-the-numbers characters.

-Cage looks sheepish, Voight (as daddy Gates) looks lost, Kruger is prettily vacant, chief villain Bean is half-baked and Keitel repeats his dogged lawman bit from Thelma And Louise.
+Cage looks sheepish, Voight (as daddy Gates) looks lost, Kruger is prettily vacant, chief villain Bean is half-baked and Keitel repeats his dogged lawman act from Thelma & Louise.

 By the end, the hardest things to figure out are (i) why can't Nicolas Cage run, and (ii) will Jerry Bruckheimer ever make a movie with American baddies?